axiom-crypto/axiom-docs/docs/docs/axiom-developer-flow/deployment/querying-with-axiom-cli.md

 npx axiom circuit prove app/axiom/data/compiled.json app/axiom/data/inputs.json --provider $PROVIDER_URI_SEPOLIA
 ```

 This will write JSON outputs to the file `app/axiom/data/proven.json` which can be used to generate an Axiom query.
-Addional CLI options can be found in the [Axiom CLI](/sdk/typescript-sdk/axiom-cli) reference.
+Additional CLI options can be found in the [Axiom CLI](/sdk/typescript-sdk/axiom-cli) reference.

 :::info
 Axiom CLI will look for `inputs.json`, `compiled.json`, and `proven.json` in a default location of `app/axiom/data`.
 If those files are located elsewhere, you will need to supply `--inputs`, `--compiled`, and `--proven` flags, respectively.